 Axiomatic to Life

 Inspired by Christopher Hitchens's (1949-2011) quote, "Human decency is not derived from religion.
-It precedes it.".
+It precedes it."
 The titled responsion is a refutation of religion as the universal staring point of goodness.

 It has been seen that while all religions believe human respect to be the most significant thing in human life, a huge segment of them additionally feel that human respectability isn't gotten from religion.
 As per the Hindu idea, human respect originates from the person's own brain, instead of any connection to the things around us.
 Henceforth, when an individual submits an off-base act, it would not be considered as wrongdoing by this religion.

 For instance, an individual might be uninformed and carry on in an offending way towards others, which doesn't suggest that he has not perceived their human poise.
 Rather, he would feel that he is correct and they are incorrect and subsequently, he is legitimized in his conduct.
 Thus, the individual may do what he needs to do paying little heed to what others may consider.

 There are various religions that trust in the thought of karma.
 The karma hypothesis expresses that you are conceived in this world in light of the fact that your folks carried out fortunate or unfortunate things.
 These are acquired from your previous existence, so an individual would end up in similar conditions in the following life.
 An individual who submits a transgression would get rebuffed by going through a karma preliminary.
 When the preliminary is finished, the karma is taken out and another life starts.